abhinavmaharana/the-prompt-engineers-pulse/readme.md

 ## 📄 License

-This project is part of the Pulse AI hackathon project.
+This project is part of the Google Agentic AI Day.

 ## 🆘 Support